 Michele focuses upon active Truth and Reconciliation including workshops, seminars and invited presentations and lectures guided by principles of: Nation Rebuilding, Good Governance, Restoration of Peoplehood, Cultural Continuity, (Re) Attachment to Lands and Waterscapes, Intellectual Sovereignty and Cognitive Justice for Indigenous Peoples ways of being, doing and knowing.View My CV

-Michele has over 25 years of active working relationships with Indigenous Peoples across Canada, and across disciplines including fields of Health, Governance, Education, Human Development and Social Work, including research.
-She has institutional experience teaching First Nations Studies, Social Work and is currently teaching all Indigenous Studies courses at the College of the Rockies, located within ʔamakʔis Ktunaxa, her homelands.
+Michele has invested over 25 years into active working relationships with Indigenous Peoples across Canada, and across disciplines including fields of Health, Governance, Education, Human Development and Social Work, and has a deep interest in research.
+She has institutional experience teaching First Nations Studies, Social Work and is currently teaching Indigenous Studies courses at the College of the Rockies, located within ʔamakʔis Ktunaxa, her homelands.
 Michele holds earned undergraduate and graduate degrees.